brucedkyle/architectures/docs/supplychain/intelligentorder.md

 - Delivery promises fulfilled
 - Proof of delivery

+In this article, we explore two scenarios.
+One that optimizes last mile delivery and one that includes both your customers and third party logistics (3PL) providers.

 ## Business problem

 If the last mile promise to delivery is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.